quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part39_15.4_Measures_o.md

 :p What is a phase transition in this context?
 ??x
-A phase transition refers to the change in the dynamic regime of the predator-prey model as the parameter \( b \) varies.
+A phase transition refers to the change in the dynamic regime of the predator-prey model as the parameter $b$ varies.
 Specifically, it describes how small changes in system parameters can lead to drastic shifts from a stable equilibrium to oscillatory behavior or even limit cycles.

 ---
 #### Impact of Parameter Changes on LVM Models